cnapy-org/CNApy/Packaging.md

-# Create a conda package
+# Create and upload a conda package

 ```sh
 cd recipes/linux